TechTelligenceFirmware/TechTelligencePack/README.md

-      Step 1:  Go to the releases page and download the latest release Step 2:  If you have not already, install the Unleashed Firmware onto your Flipper, here is a tutorial if you have not already installed it (The tutorial was not made by us, and we do not take any credit): https://www.youtube.com/watch?v=THnMSSXC3mo
-      Step 3:  Open the Qflipper app and connect your Flipper Zero
+      Step 1:  Go to the releases page and download the latest release Step 2:  If you have not already, install the Unleashed Firmware onto your Flipper Step 3:  Open the qFlipper app and connect your Flipper Zero Step 4:  Click the rench icon at the top of the application Step 5:  Click on the restore button
+      Step 6:  Find the Techtelligence package and click open Step 7:  Sit back and relax as the scripts get installed.
+      Step 8:  Enjoy!